WhipCream4K/POWEngine/EngineDoc.md

 ![Note 16 Aug BE 2564 (1)](https://imgur.com/PhGvbIX.png)

-Every component that registered in sparse area will effectively not in a cache line during updates hence less cache misses.
+Every component that registered in sparse set will not be in the current component data array thus getting rid of the in-active component completely.

 Thanks to [Andrew Kelley](https://media.handmade-seattle.com/practical-data-oriented-design/) on his talk on [A Practical Guide to Applying Data-Oriented Design](https://media.handmade-seattle.com/practical-data-oriented-design/) and [David Colson](https://www.david-colson.com/about.html) on his [How to make a simple entity-component-system in C++](https://www.david-colson.com/2020/02/09/making-a-simple-ecs.html) that give me insight on the idea of how to optimize cache misses and the idea of using sparse set.